leonzwrx/homelab-wiki/general_linux_guides/darktable.md

   **Color ratings**
 🟣 Purple: Editing done, finished

-🔴 Red: "Needs Editing"

-Photos that are flagged for editing but not yet started.
+🔴 Red: "Needs Editing" - photos that are flagged for editing but not yet started.

 Example: Raw files that are high-priority or part of a client project.

-🟡 Yellow: "In Progress"

-Photos you’re actively editing (e.g., halfway through adjustments).
+🟡 Yellow: "In Progress" - Photos you’re actively editing (e.g., halfway through adjustments).

-Helps avoid duplication of effort.

 🟢 Green: "Ready for Export"